| |

 being adopted in Canada.
 There exists a record from that time of how thickly

 Poppies grew over the graves of soldiers in the area of Flanders, France.
+This early connection between the Poppy and battlefield deaths

 described how fields that were barren before the battles exploded with the

+blood-red flowers after the fighting ended.
 Just prior to the First World War, few Poppies grew in

 Flanders.
 During the tremendous bombardments of that war, the chalk soils became